ivictoruan/tractian_app/README.md

-# 🚀 Engenheiro de Software Móvel - Desafio Tractian
+# 🚀 Mobile Software Engineer - Tractian Challenge

-## 📌 Sumário
+## 📌 Summary
-1. Contexto
+1. Context
-2. Desafio
+2. Challenge
-3. Estrutura da Árvore
+3. Tree Structure
-4. Recursos Implementados
+4. Implemented Features
-5. Dados Técnicos
+5. Technical Data
-6. Desenvolvimento
+6. Development
-7. Demonstração
+7. Demonstration
-8. Melhorias Futuras
+8. Future Improvements
-9. Conclusão
+9. Conclusion

-## 📚 Contexto
+## 📚 Context
-Na indústria moderna, os ativos desempenham um papel crucial, abrangendo desde equipamentos de fabricação até sistemas de geração de energia.
-A gestão eficiente desses ativos é fundamental para manter a produtividade e reduzir custos operacionais.
-Uma visualização clara da hierarquia de ativos, através de uma estrutura de árvore, facilita significativamente este processo de gestão.
+In the modern industry, assets play a crucial role, ranging from manufacturing equipment to energy generation systems.
+Efficient management of these assets is essential for maintaining productivity and reducing operational costs.
+A clear visualization of the asset hierarchy, through a tree structure, significantly facilitates this management process.

-## 🎯 Desafio
+## 🎯 Challenge
-O objetivo principal deste projeto é desenvolver um aplicativo móvel que apresente uma visualização em árvore dos ativos empresariais.
-Esta estrutura hierárquica é composta por três elementos principais: componentes, ativos e locais.
+The main objective of this project is to develop a mobile application that presents a tree visualization of corporate assets.
+This hierarchical structure is composed of three main elements: components, assets, and locations.

-## 🌳 Estrutura da Árvore
+## 🌳 Tree Structure
-A hierarquia de ativos é representada da seguinte forma:
+The asset hierarchy is represented as follows:

 - Raiz
   - Local A